Ian144/Ian144.github.io/PropertyTesting.md

 }
 ```

 Property testing extends this idea, instead of test data being supplied by the developer via [InlineData(xx)] attributes, the test framework automatically generates test data.
-Automatic generation of instances for arbitrarily complex types works just as well as for primative types.
+Automatic generation of instances for arbitrarily complex types works just as well as for primitive types.
 Each property test can be run a configurable number of times, the default is 100 but it can be set to millions (which will take a long time to run).
 In a sense, running a property test is running a search for undiscovered bugs and incorrect assumptions.

 In the FsFIX test below, random but valid DerivativeSecurityListRequest FIX messages are serialized and deserialized, then the output is compared with the input.